Perfare/AssetStudio/README.md

 #### Current features

 * Export to FBX, with complete hierarchy, transformations, materials and textures.
-At the moment, geometry is exported with normals UV coordinates and vertex colors, but no animation data.
+Geometry is exported with normals, tangents, UV coordinates, vertex colors and deformers.
+Skeleton nodes can be exported either as bones or dummy deformers..
 * Extraction of assets that can be used as standalone resources:
   * Textures: DDS (Alpha8bpp, ARGB16bpp, RGB24bpp, ARGB32bpp, BGRA32bpp, RGB565, DXT1, DXT5, RGBA16bpp)
   * PVR (PVRTC_RGB2, PVRTC_RGBA2, PVRTC_RGBA4, PVRTC_RGB4, ETC_RGB4)